TL;DR

 - Pay an expected Inheritance Tax bill.

-- Guaranteed Premiums: Your payments are fixed for life, providing certainty and making budgeting easier.
+- guaranteed premiums: Your payments are fixed for life, providing certainty and making budgeting easier.
 This is usually the preferred option.

 - Reviewable Premiums: The insurer can review and increase your premiums, typically every 5 or 10 years.
 While they may start cheaper, they can become unaffordable later in life.

-For grandparents whose primary goal is to leave a guaranteed sum of money, a Whole of Life policy is often the most suitable choice.
+Is it right for grandparents?
+For grandparents whose primary goal is to leave a subject to terms sum of money, a Whole of Life policy is often the most suitable choice.
 It provides ultimate peace of mind.

 3. Over 50s Life Insurance